 What’s not to love about shrimp?
 They’re a high-protein, low-calorie option that cooks up in a flash.
-Making shrimp for dinner is the perfect way to create easy, healthy weeknight dinners!
+Making shrimp for dinner is the perfect way to create easy weeknight dinners.
 The tricky thing is learning how to cook shrimp so they hit that perfect medium between over- and undercooked.

-Our secret: Using a pan that’s large enough to cook the shrimp without crowding them.
+Our secret: Using a skillet that’s large enough to cook the shrimp without crowding them.
 If each shrimp has space to breathe, it’ll have more contact with the hot cooking surface.
 That creates a rich sear and even cooking throughout the shrimp.
-But before you start cooking, let’s answer some of your most common shrimp problems.

 Taste of Home